ErenGulenoglu/A-Dream-of-The-Nine/A Dream of The Nine/The Land of The Awakened (Marterial Plance)/The Senate and People of Utland/Noble Houses/House Orvyll/House Orvyll.md

 A year later, during _the War of Flames_, he defended his stronghold at Greenfort against a siege by the Elven Coalition.
 The western settlements of his fiefdom were razed in the conflict.
 During the siege, his son **Valdas Orvyll** and Valdas’s wife **Alma Orvyll** were killed when a castle tower collapsed under a blast of destructive magic.
 Their five-year-old son **Vincas** survived, found in the arms of his mother beneath the rubble.
 Ultimately, Greenfort fell to the elven armies, who held control over powerful arcane forces.
 The victors cast a protective enchantment over the ruins, rendering Greenfort magically sealed and impassable.
 Lord Vincentas and the surviving populace, having surrendered, were banished to King’s Stand.

 After the collapse of the Kingdom of Utland, the political standing of House Orvyll was left ambiguous.
 Stripped of their former influence, they were unable to rebuild their destroyed settlements, nor did they possess the wealth they had once commanded.
-Following the peace conferences, the major trade routes were redirected through the southwest of [[Rosefall]], bypassing the Forlornwoods and further diminishing House Orvyll’s strategic and economic significance.
+Following the peace conferences, the major trade routes were redirected through the southwest of [[Duchy of Rose]], bypassing the Forlornwoods and further diminishing House Orvyll’s strategic and economic significance.
 <hr style="margin: 0;">

 ***Lord [[Vincas Orvyll|Vincas II Orvyll]] (857 AA - Current)***